 - Throttling: Providers cannot limit your bandwidth or slow your connection based on your internet activities.

 Without net neutrality or other laws protecting equal content, ISPs could, in theory, block certain websites and favor others.
-For instance, your ISP could make all Bing searches free, but charge you every time you want to search for something on Google.
+For example, your internet provider could theoretically make Netflix slower in order to push you towards its cable TV service.

 Or, Xfinity could allow their subscribers to stream Peacock content (which they own through NBCUniversal) for free, while charging subscribers for watching Netflix.
 With net neutrality, you would have free and equal access to both Peacock and Netflix.

 The history of net neutrality